Majoring & Minoring

 Requirements for a major in Biology for the BS and BA degrees are:

 A. Introductory Courses: Living Systems (50-123) accompanied by Investigations into Living Systems (50-121) and Molecular and Population Genetics (50-133) with Investigations into Genetics (50-131).

 B. Methods Courses: Ecology and Evolution (50-222) and Cell and Molecular (50-232).

 NOTE: Note that 50-123 and 50-133 courses replace the previous mini-course structure (BIO50-102, 112, 122, and 162).
 Biology majors must have completed with a grade of at least C- before enrolling in any additional above-introductory level Biology course.

-C. Any five (BA) or six (BS) upper levels with the additional requirements that: (a) a minimum of three (BA) or four (BS) of the courses selected must include a laboratory component and (b) at least one course must be taken from areas of cellular/molecular and ecology and evolution.
+C. Any four (BA) or five (BS) upper levels with the additional requirements that: (a) a minimum of two (BA) or three (BS) of the courses selected must include a laboratory component and (b) at least one course must be taken from areas of cellular/molecular and ecology and evolution.

 D. Upon recommendation of your advisor, up to two of the following courses may be substituted for courses in B above.
-Four credit hours of Introduction to Research may substitute for only one of the required laboratory courses in B above.
+Three credit hours of Research in Biology may contribute to hours toward Capstone Seminar in E below.
 These courses do not count under any specific subdiscipline.

 50-303, 304 Selected Topics